|

 Born

-in 60 A.D., Suetonius served for several years as secretary to
+in 60 A.D., Suetonius served for several years as secretary

-the first 12 emperors, from Julius to Domitian, who make the good
+the doings of the first 12 emperors, from Julius to Domitian,

-fellas of Mafia renown seem tame by comparison.
-From Suetonius
+who make the good fellas of Mafia renown seem tame by comparison.

-is inferred.
-He was born in the first century A.D. when Roman
+Tranquillis, but much is inferred.
+He was born in the first

-power was at its zenith.
-Pliny the Younger tells us that Suetonius
+century A.D. when Roman power was at its zenith.
+Pliny the

-chief secretary to the Emperor Hadrian.
-Suetonius lived out his
+political controversy and became chief secretary to the Emperor

-full span and died in 140 A.D.
-He was a prolific writer, for there
+A.D.
+He was a prolific writer, for there are records of numerous

-are records of numerous books.
-But the only one extant is THE
+books.
+But the only one extant is THE TWELVE CAESARS, the

-TWELVE CAESARS, the most fascinating.
+most fascinating.

 The